rufusy/Microservices-SpringBoot3-SpringCloud/README.md

 This project is packaged as a library.
 It contains:
 - Interfaces that define the RESTful APIs.
 - Model classes (DTOs) used in API requests and responses.
-- Exceptions mapped returned by the API.
+- Exceptions returned by the API.
 - Event types that can be sent to a message broker.

 ### Util